 Dr. Sun’s work has been published in peer-reviewed journals of American Educational Research Journal, Educational Evaluation and Policy Analysis, Education Finance and Policy, American Journal of Education, Teachers College Record, Educational Administration Quarterly, and School Effectiveness and School Improvement among others.
-Her research has received support from the National Science Foundation (NSF) and the American Educational Research Association (AERA).
+Her research has received support from the National Science Foundation (NSF), the American Educational Research Association (AERA), and agencies.

 Education policy, School Effectiveness and School Improvement, Teacher and principal labor market; Peer effects and teacher learning; Quantitative methods (i.e., econometrics and social network analysis)

 Ph.D.
 Dual major in Educational Policy (Ed.
 Policy) and Measurement and Quantitative Methods (MQM), Michigan State University

 Jihyun, Kim, Min Sun, and Peter Youngs.
 “Developing the ‘Will’: The Relationship between Teachers’ Perceived Policy Legitimacy and Instructional Improvement.”
 Teachers College Record, in press

 Master, Ben, Min Sun, & Susanna Loeb.
 "Teacher workforce developments: Recent changes in academic competitiveness and job satisfaction of new teachers."
 Education Finance and Policy. doi:10.1162/EDFP_a_00215, in press.